oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 which  have a pre-installed Oracle Home with Oracle WebLogic Server, Coherence, Fusion Middleware Control, and Java Required Files (JRF).

-See the following sections for information about naming and accessing OCR images:
+See the following sections for information about OCR image names and accessing OCR images:

 - [Compare General Availability to Critical Patch Updates images](#compare-general-availability-to-critical-patch-updates-images)
 - [WebLogic distribution installer type](#weblogic-distribution-installer-type)